RagnarB83/ash-documentation/docs/index.rst

 ..
-Yggdrasill documentation master file, created by sphinx-quickstart on Mon Jan 27 14:15:55 2020.
+Ash documentation master file, created by sphinx-quickstart on Mon Jan 27 14:15:55 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Yggdrasill: Documentation
+Ash: Documentation
 ======================================

-These are the documentation pages of Yggdrasill.
+These are the documentation pages of Ash.

 .. toctree::
    :maxdepth: 2